DrDanicka/trading_strategy_tester/docs/dev/modules/indicators.md

 This module contains categorized implementations of technical indicators used across trading strategies.
 These indicators are grouped into submodules by type: momentum, trend, volatility, overlap, volume, and candlestick patterns.

+Every indicator is implemented as a function that takes a Pandas Series and some parameters needed for particular indicator and every function returns a Pandas Series with the same length as the input series.
+The returned series contains the calculated values of the indicator for each corresponding value in the input series.

 ---

 ## Module Structure